tidepool-org/shoreline/oauth2/docs/README.md

 ### Notes:

-* What is a platfrom user?
+* What is a platform user?
- * This is your applications account on the Tidepool platfrom
+ * This is your application's account on the Tidepool platform

 * What is the redirect URI?
  * The redirect URI is the URL within your application that will receive the OAuth2 credentials.

 * Scopes available:
-  * Requests uploading of data on behalf
+  * Requests uploading of data on behalf of the user that grants the permisson
-  * Requests viewing of data on behalf
+  * Requests viewing of data on behalf of the user that grants the permisson

 # Authorizing

-First, direct your user to ``http://localhost:8009/oauth/authorize`` through a ``GET`` request with the following parameters:
+First, direct your user to ``http://localhost:8009/auth/oauth2/authorize`` through a ``GET`` request with the following parameters:

 ## Parameters: